Support Home > Scan > Troubleshoot Jetpack Scan

 2. Troubleshoot the connection using the Fixing Jetpack Connection Issues guide.

-If the site’s Jetpack connection is working and Jetpack Scan is still having problems scanning the website, the next step is to add server credentials.
+If your site’s Jetpack connection is working and Jetpack Scan is still having problems scanning the website, the next step is to add server credentials.

-1. Follow our Adding Credentials to Jetpack VaultPress Backup guide
+1. Follow our Adding Credentials to Jetpack guide.

 2. Unsure what server credentials are?
 Check out our documentation about SSH, SFTP, FTPS, and FTP Credentials.